 We all know that it is best to breastfeed your baby.
 However, there are situations which come up which may require your baby to need formula in addition to, or in lieu of breastmilk.
 If you’ve priced formula lately, you know how very expensive it can be.
-Here are some things you can to do try to save money while still feeding your little one.
+Here are some tricks for saving money on infant formula.

 Although infant-formula manufacturers may have their own proprietary formulations, brand-name and store-brand formula must all contain at least the minimum levels of all nutrients specified in FDA regulations, without exceeding maximum levels, where those are specified.

 Regardless of the brand, make sure to check the “use by” date and follow preparation and storage instructions.

 6. Free Samples.

 Whenever you are at your pediatrician’s office, ask your doctor if he or she happens to have any sample cans of formula.
 They often receive boxes of formula and they’d love to give it to you – you just might need to ask!

 Keep in mind that these cans are often 12.7 oz size cans – so they are larger than just a single serving (which can mean big savings).

 7. Find a local mom’s group and swap samples/coupons.

 If you find your infant can only digest a specific type of formula, but your friend’s baby needs another brand, why not swap coupons and samples?
 This is an easy way to help one another save money on formula.